BurnabyBurnington/jumpy/engine/README.md

 ## TODO
 - Change unittesting to instead be assert-based (so we can have more than one test in a single executable)
+- Check if methods can use symbols, like +=
+- Make clock into a context block, because that's more fun

 ## Local Build
 ```sh